gateio/gateapi-php/docs/Api/SpotApi.md

 $apiInstance = new GateApi\Api\SpotApi();
 $currency_pair = 'BTC_USDT'; // string | Currency pair
-$limit = 100; // int | Maximum number of record returned in one list
+$limit = 100; // int | Maximum number of records returned in one list
 $last_id = '12345'; // string | Specify list staring point using the `id` of last record in previous list-query results

 try {